IT’S the best and most nostalgic Glasgow calendar on the market.

 You can also buy your calendar in person or via postal delivery:

 - You can phone us or email us and get it sent out to you, or to a friend or relative abroad.
 The phone number is 0141-302 7684 (Monday to Friday); the email address is firstname.lastname@example.org.
-The cost is £6 plus postage; the last posting-date for overseas in time for Christmas is Thursday, December 11.
+The cost is £3 plus postage.

 And, of course, you can buy classic photographs from the Evening Times archive by visiting www.thepicturedesk.co.uk or by phoning 0141-302 6210